engelsun/leogaming-test-task/README.md

 - then finally click on the Send Button.
 You will see something like this:
 ![screenshot_3](https://user-images.githubusercontent.com/26378027/43097446-ca5e3532-8ec4-11e8-9df8-4d8ba527f9e6.png)

-#### 5. Install [Lombok plugin](https://projectlombok.org/setup/overview) to integrate lombok features for your IDE, such as builder(), which is used in the TestData class
+#### 5. Optional: install [Lombok plugin](https://projectlombok.org/setup/overview) to integrate lombok features for your IDE, such as builder(), which is used in the TestData class